Applied Health Sciences

 Study internationally

-At Coburg University of Applied Sciences, students have the opportunity to complete a study or practical semester abroad.
-To this end, Coburg University of Applied Sciences maintains relationships with foreign partner universities.
+You have the opportunity to complete a study or internship semester abroad.
+Coburg University of Applied Sciences cooperates with numerous international partner universities and actively supports you in the planning and implementation.

 Further information is available from the university's Study Abroad service.